Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Introduction

 \section{Introduction}

 Legged locomotion is one of the core problems in robotics research.
-It expands the reach of robots and enables them to solve a wide range of tasks, from daily life delivery to planetary exploration in challenging, uneven terrain \cite{Delcomyn2000ArchitecturesFA, Arena2006RealizationOA}.
-Recently, besides the success of Deep Reinforcement Learning (RL) in navigation \cite{Mirowski2017LearningTN, Gupta2019CognitiveMA, Yang2019VisualSN, Kahn2021BADGRAA} and robotic manipulation \cite{levine-eye-co, levine-e2e, manipulationbyfeel, divye-visual-dex}, we have also witnessed the tremendous improvement of locomotion skills for quadruped robots, allowing them to walk on uneven terrain \cite{zhaoming2020DR, glide2021}, and even generalize to real-world with mud, snow, and running water~\cite{lee2020learning}.
+It expands the reach of robots and enables them to solve a wide range of tasks, from daily life delivery to planetary exploration in challenging, uneven terrain \citep{Delcomyn2000ArchitecturesFA, Arena2006RealizationOA}.
+Recently, besides the success of Deep Reinforcement Learning (RL) in navigation \citep{Mirowski2017LearningTN, Gupta2019CognitiveMA, Yang2019VisualSN, Kahn2021BADGRAA} and robotic manipulation \citep{levine-eye-co, levine-e2e, manipulationbyfeel, divye-visual-dex}, we have also witnessed the tremendous improvement of locomotion skills for quadruped robots, allowing them to walk on uneven terrain \citep{zhaoming2020DR, glide2021}, and even generalize to real-world with mud, snow, and running water~\citep{lee2020learning}.

-While these results are encouraging, most RL approaches focus on learning a robust controller for \emph{blind} quadrupedal locomotion, using only the proprioceptive measurements as inputs.
-For example, Lee et al.~\cite{lee2020learning} utilize RL with domain randomization and large-scale training samples in simulation to learn a robust quadrupedal locomotion policy, which can be applied to challenging terrains.
+While these results are encouraging, most RL approaches focus on learning a robust controller for \emph{blind} quadrupedal locomotion, using only the proprioceptive state.
+For example,~\cite{lee2020learning} utilize RL with domain randomization and large-scale training in simulation to learn a robust quadrupedal locomotion policy, which can be applied to challenging terrains.
 However, is domain randomization with blind agents really sufficient for general legged locomotion?